The Android Platform Security Model (2023): Android background and scope

 \paragraph{Untrusted content is processed by the device.} In addition to directly executing untrusted code, devices process a wide variety of untrusted data, including rich (in the sense of complex structure) media.
-This directly leads to threats concerning processing of \emph{data (D)} and metadata: \begin{description} \item[T.D1] Abusing unique identifiers for targeted attacks (which can happen even on trusted networks), e.g.\ using a phone number or email address for spamming or correlation with other data sets, including locations. \item[T.D2] Exploiting code that processes untrusted content in the OS or apps, e.g.\ in media libraries~\cite{stagefright-vulnreport}.
+This directly leads to threats concerning the processing of \emph{data (D)} and metadata: \begin{description} \item[T.D1] Abusing unique identifiers for targeted attacks (which can happen even on trusted networks), e.g.\ using a phone number or email address for spamming or correlation with other datasets, including locations.
+This includes using stable device identifiers to cross profile boundaries or factory resets, without explicit involvement from the platform. \item[T.D2] Exploiting code that processes untrusted content in the OS, firmware, or apps, e.g.\ in media libraries~\cite{stagefright-vulnreport}, or libraries parsing ASN.1-encoded cellular messages~\cite{baseband_unisoc}.
 This can be both a local as well as a remote attack surface, depending on where input data is taken from. \end{description}